-(We'll see too that human ability isn't just limited by the physics, but also by physiological factors.)
+We are going to ask the psychophysical question: How well can a person discriminate a slight change in intensity that could be caused either by the switch setting S = "high" or S = "low"?
+The "data" the person would have to work with comes from a spot of light, i.e. a measurement of light intensity, I, which is proportional to the number of photons.
 This is the problem of intensity discrimination, and we'll develop a model to account for human discrimination thresholds given variability.
-Intensity discrimination can be viewed as an "inverse" inference problem-the dashed line in the above figure (Is S' = "high" or "low"?.
-We'll see how photon fluctuations fundamentally limit human discrimination thresholds (also called difference thresholds).
+Intensity discrimination can be viewed as an "inverse" inference problem--the dashed line in the above figure (does S' = "high" or "low"?.
+We'll see how photon fluctuations together with physiological factors limit human discrimination thresholds (also called difference thresholds).